 Dimensions: fits doorways up to 33 inches (83.8 cm) wide and up to 6 inches (15.2 cm) deep

 This heavy duty pullup bar features a solid steel frame to ensure safety and stability.

-As it provides 30 inches (76 cm) of wall clearance, this bar gives you plenty of room to perform exercises that require a large range of motion, such as ring dips and kipping pullups.
+With 30 inches (76 cm) of wall clearance, this bar gives you plenty of room to perform exercises that require a large range of motion, such as ring dips and kipping pullups.

 The bar supports up to 500 pounds (226 kg) and can be mounted vertically or horizontally using a power drill.

 Just keep in mind that due to the size of the bar, reviewers recommending having two people to safely mount it on your wall.

 Dimensions: 44 × 32.3 × 3.44 Inches (111.8 × 82 × 8.7 cm)

 While a pullup bar is a simple piece of exercise equipment, there are many details to consider, including:

 - Type of pullup bar.
 Do you want a bar that mounts to your wall or simply hooks into your doorframe?
 There are also freestanding models to consider.